Central Sahel (Burkina Faso, Mali and Niger)

 NECESSARY ACTION:

-Additional measures must be implemented to end the proliferation of arms, militias and self-defense groups and improve land management and local governance.
-Support for local reconciliation initiatives needs to be focused on areas where atrocity risks are greatest.
+Additional measures must be implemented to end the proliferation of arms, improve land management and reach political settlements in areas where atrocity risks are greatest.

 GET INVOLVED